Ignorance Is Not Bliss

 That’s why in California and the four states that make this standard available for golf courses exclusively (among them our Sunbelt neighbors Arizona, Nevada and Hawaii) we haven’t been distressed by conflicts between a municipal sector exempt from property taxation and the rest, often subject to onerous property tax burdens.
 Midwestern states in particular have suffered this division in their state golf communities, and that division has rendered them much less effective when lobbying in their state capitols.

 Twenty-three American states tax golf in some form or other, ranging from Georgia, where the tax is limited, to Minnesota where virtually every golf transaction is taxed.
 Both “red” and “blue” states tax golf, and the ways they do it are often unrelated to the politics of the state.
 Texas taxes private club golf but not daily fee or municipal golf.
-Washington does the opposite, subjecting only the public sector to the tax collector.
+Washington does the opposite, subjecting only the public sector to the tax collector which is sort of confusing.
+If you do not understand your local taxation system, you can try eGoldFax.

 California is increasingly alone among the largest of the nation’s states in continuing to exempt the game from all forms of taxation save the sales tax one pays for merchandise purchased in a golf shop.
 And as the service tax continues to gain traction as the most effective way to reduce the volatility of a state tax structure that practically all agree is California’s main impediment to long-term fiscal stability, the California golf community ought to be paying close attention.